scitokens/nginx-scitokens/README.md

     issuer = https://demo.scitokens.org
     base_path = /protected

 * `audience`: The audience that the service should respond.
 Any tokens attempting to access this resource must have exactly the same audience.
+This can be a string, a comma separated list, or empty.
+A list of audiences will match tokens with any value in the list.
+An empty string will only allow tokens with no audience (`aud`) set.
 * `Issuer`: A list of possible multiple issuers which will be accepted to access this resource.
 * `issuer`: The URL path of the issuer which will respond with the OAuth public key retrieval.
 * `base_path`: The base path for which this issuer may access.
 All URL's must be prepended by this base_path.
 But, tokens should not include this base path.